 Example

-Rory McIlroy’s on-course earnings might be $8M, but total gross income with Nike and TaylorMade = $40M+.
+Rory McIlroy’s on-course earnings are estimated to be ~$8 million, but his total gross income with Nike and TaylorMade = $40+ million.

 🏎️Racing / NASCAR / Formula 1